MUDAL/Smart-Water-Metering-System/README.md

 3. Enables recharging of units via requests to the utility

 Functions of the utility:
-1. Generates token required to recharge units
+1. Generates an OTP required to recharge units
-2. Sends token:
+2. Sends the OTP:
-	a. via SMS to the user
+	a. via SMS to the user's phone
 	b. wirelessly to the meter
 3. Sends current user's current units to the cloud.